reunicorn1/alx-system_engineering-devops/0x01-shell_permissions/README.md

 - 6-multiple_permissions: adds execute permission to the owner and the group owner, and read permission to other users, to the file hello
 - 7-everybody: adds execution permission to the owner, the group owner and the other users, to the file hello
 - 8-James_Bond: sets the permission to the file hello, zero to everyone except other users
+- 9-John_Doe: to write this permission into the file hello > -rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello
+-